MichaelHochriegl/Thready/readme.md

 # Thready <img src="./logo.png" height="60" width="60" >
-> The little helper with your annoying background tasks.
+> The little helper for your annoying background tasks.

 ## General Information
-`Thready` helps you with running a function in a background thread with a specif timeout.
+`Thready` helps you with running a function in a background thread with a specified timeout.

 ## Installation
 Apart from this installation technic described below you can use VS22 NuGet Manager or the Rider NuGet UI.